List of domino games: Maltese Cross

 Maltese Cross is a variant of Sebastopol for 2–4 players.
 Like Sebastopol, it uses a double-six set.
 Each player draws 5 tiles (7 tiles in the case of two players).
 As in Cyprus, a player who cannot play must draw one tile and may play it if possible.
 Once the central spinner and the four adjacent tiles have been played, the next four tiles to be played must be doubles, which are turned crosswise to form the likeness of a Maltese cross, but do not act as spinners.

 Matador

 Matador or Russian Dominoes is another blocking game whose unique feature is that, in playing a piece, players must ensure the ends add up to seven, as opposed to the usual rule whereby the ends are simply matched.
-Since blanks cannot be matched in this way, the game has four matadors which may played at any time, but especially when the open end of the tableau is a blank.
+Since blanks cannot be matched in this way, the game has four matadors which may be played at any time, but especially when the open end of the tableau is a blank.